-3.1 API - Layers
+2.1 API - Layers

 To make TensorLayer simple, we minimize the number of layer classes as much as we can.
 So we encourage you to use TensorFlow's function.
-For example, we do not provide layer for local response normalization, we suggest you to apply tf.nn.lrn on Layer.outputs.
-More functions can be found in TensorFlow API
+For example, we provide layer for local response normalization, but we still suggest users to apply tf.nn.lrn on network.outputs.
+More functions can be found in TensorFlow API.

-3.1.1 Understand layer
+2.1.1 Understand Basic layer